 There has been a Naval and Naval Reserve presence in the Hamilton area periodically since the middle of the 18th century when ships of the Provincial Marine plied Lake Ontario.
 In 1813, during the war with the United States, a Provincial Marine vessel called Lord Melville was taken into the Royal Navy and renamed STAR and it is from this vessel that our unit takes its name.
 During the 1837 rebellions, naval militia from Hamilton captured and destroyed William Lyon Mackenzie’s supply vessel, the CAROLINE, in the Niagara River.
 Once again during the Fenian Raids of 1866, a Naval Reserve unit from Hamilton was placed on active duty.

-HMCS STAR traces its official beginning to 15 March, 1923, when Lt Ralph H. Yeates was appointed the first Commanding Officer of the Hamilton Half Company of the Royal Canadian Naval Volunteer Reserve.
+Although the Royal Canadian Naval Volunteer Reserve was formed on 31 January 1923, units trace their descent from the appointment of their first Commanding Officer.
+Lt Ralph H. Yeates was appointed the first CO of the Hamilton Half Company on 15 March, 1923, the day after Lt Frank Meade was appointed CO of the Montreal Company, making STAR the second oldest naval reserve division.
 Officers in the regular navy wore straight stripes on their uniform sleeves while RCNVR officers had wavy stripes, giving rise to the nickname “Wavy Navy”!
 Originally the Company offices were shared with the Navy League in the Imperial Building on the corner of Main Street East & Hughson Street South, but that winter the unit moved into a sail loft at the corner of Bay and Burlington Streets and stayed there until 1935 when a move was made to the old Williamson/Dominion Vinegar Works at 41 Stuart Street.